Ysenniko/CityU_CS5296_CloudComputing_Project/README.md

 4. How to Run Our Project

-    After the code's running environment is set up, enter the Project.ipynb file.
-The main code implementation of the project is completed in the Project.ipynb file.
-The project can be reproduced and verified by running the code from this Jupyter Notebook.
+    After the code running environment is set up, enter the `Project.ipynb` file.
+This file contains the main code implementation of the project.The project can be reproduced and verified by running the code in this Jupyter Notebook.